herolab-uga/FRESHR-GSI/README.md

 GSI :
+  Generalizable Safety Index is generalizable in terms of safety metrics and the utility of this scale.
+GSI vlaues from 0 to 1, where 0 means unsafe and 1 means safe.
+GSI can be used for path planning and safely navigating through a crowded environment.
+It can be used by an operator or external agent to monitor the safety of the human during any HRI/HRC, and will also allow controlling the robot to provide more safety and comfort to the humans.
+Our initial focus is on the distance and velocity factors, as they are sufficient measures to determine safety given the large area of interaction space.
+However, in the future, such as in a human-robot collaboration scenario where the interaction area is smaller, more refined measurements need to be added to the framework for a holistic safety evaluation.
+These additional measures include relative acceleration of joints and physiological metrics (such as heartbeat or some form of human stress measurements).
+This node subscribe to **/distance**, **/velocity**, and **/confidence** from metric estimator and publishes below rostopics :

+    - /Framework/distance_min : This topic provides the minimum distance among all the keypoint's distances estimated by the metric estimator.
+    - /Framework/distance_max : This topic provides the maximum distance among all the keypoint's distances estimated by the metric estimator.
+    - /Framework/distance_avg : This topic provides the average distance among all the keypoint's distances estimated by the metric estimator.
+    - /Framework/distance_wtd : This topic provides the weighted distance among all the keypoint's distances estimated by the metric estimator.
+Weight is based on the confidence of each keypoint.
+    - /Framework/velocity_min : This topic provides the minimum velocity among all the keypoint's velocities estimated by the metric estimator.
+    - /Framework/velocity_max : This topic provides the maximum velocity among all the keypoint's velocities estimated by the metric estimator.
+    - /Framework/velocity_avg : This topic provides the average velocity among all the keypoint's velocities estimated by the metric estimator.
+    - /Framework/velocity_wtd : This topic provides the weighted velocity among all the keypoint's velocities estimated by the metric estimator.
+Weight is based on the confidence of each keypoint.
+    - /Framework/distance_factor : This topic publishes the distance factor using weighted distance.
+    - /Framework/velocity_factor : This topic publishes the velocity factor using weighted velocity.
+    - /Framework/safety_value_dist : This topic publishes the GSI value only based on distance factor, which means that the weight for distance factor is 1 for this topic.
+    - /Framework/safety_value_vel : This topic publishes the GSI value only based on velocity factor, which means that the weight for velocity factor is 1 for this topic.
+    - /Framework/safety_value_dist_wtd : This topic publishes the GSI value based on distance and velocity factor, here the weights for distance factor is 0.75 and 0.25 for velocity factor.
+    - /Framework/safety_value_vel_wtd : This topic publishes the GSI value based on distance and velocity factor, here the weights for distance factor is 0.25 and 0.75 for velocity factor.
+    - /Framework/safety_value_avg : This topic publishes the GSI value based on distance and velocity factor, here the weight for distance factor and velocity factor is equal which is 0.5.
+    - /Framework/safety : This topic converts the GSI value to human readable format by using 7-point Likert scale.
+If there is no human in the camera range, then it will publish "Nothing Detected or System Unavailable".

 DI :
+  DI is the Danger Index.
+We use this as one of our baseline for comparison.
+This is based on the paper [https://link.springer.com/article/10.1007/s10514-006-9009-4].
+This node also subcribes to the same topic as GSI and provide us the Danger Index.
+Danger Index is opposite of GSI, which means that 0 means safe and 1 means unsafe, so we conver the scale for comparison by subtracting the DI value from 1.

 ZI :
+  ZI is zonal based index.
+This is based on paper [https://doi.org/10.48550/arXiv.2208.02010].
+Here they have used an average speed of human and combined it with the distance.
+They have divided the region into three safety zones : **Red** means unsafe zone (< 0.5 m for comparison purpose), **Yellow** means Neutral zone (<2.25 m and >0.5 m for comparison purpose), and **Green** means safe zone (> 2.25 m for comparison purpose).

+We have assumed values for few parameters that are fixed.
+As we will use Magni robot for real-world experiment and are using intel realsense camera we have kept Dmax (maximum distance beyond which everyone is safe) as 5 m.
+Dmin (minimum distance which should be breached by the robot at any cost) as 0.5 m.
+Vmax ( maximum velocity of the robot) as 2 m/s.
+Vmin (minimum velocity of the robot) as -2 m/s. amax (maximum acceleration of the robot) as 0.7 m/s^2.

 ## Test Examples

 Yolov7 publishes the Human Skeleton Keypoints at higher rates which will force the FRESHR-GSI to publish same value multiple times.
 To control the publishing rate you can use [topic-tools](http://wiki.ros.org/topic_tools/throttle) to throttle the pose estimation messages at 1 Hz or use the below command directly (considering you are publishing the keypoints to rostopic /human_skeleton_keypoints) to publish it at 1 Hz.